 Early 20th Century: Sterilizing the Psychos

 The Russians seem to have been the first to catch on to the psychological nature of this condition, and began sending psychiatrists off to war along with soldiers to treat them after a battle during Russia’s war with Japan in 1904.
 Sedation by way of barbiturates was a popular method of medical treatment at this time.
-Unfortunately, for many years it was also considered appropriate to sterilize anyone suffering from a mental illness in case their condition should be transferrable to children.
+Unfortunately, for many years it was also considered appropriate to sterilize anyone suffering from a mental illness in case their condition should be transferable to children.
 The 1930s saw an interesting mixture of therapies for anxiety, ranging from muscle relaxation techniques to electroshock.

 Late 20th Century: Modernizing Medicine